-Children – CRS supports 13 Education Centres for children from deprived communities.
-In the classroom they are taught a range of subjects but there is also a focus on personal development and life skills.
+CRS supports 11 education centres (7 urban and 4 rural projects) for children from deprived communities.
+They are taught a range of subjects, but there is also a focus on personal development and life skills.
 This programme is vital for enabling disadvantaged children to enter the mainstream education system and improve their life chances.

-Health – CRS supports 9 Health Centres in disadvantaged communities offering a range of curative and preventative services.
+CRS supports 9 health centres in disadvantaged communities, offering a range of curative and preventative services.
 These provide regular health checks, screening programmes, awareness camps and specialist referrals.
 This programme is vital for treating short-term illnesses, chronic diseases and disabilities.

-Women – CRS supports women’s empowerment programmes in 8 locations, which includes training courses in practical and financial skills, awareness raising classes and self help groups.
+CRS supports women’s empowerment programmes in 10 locations, which includes training courses in practical and financial skills, awareness raising classes and self help groups.
 This programme is vital for giving women self-confidence, financial independence and a sense of equality.

-Football – CRS has set up football teams for boys in several of the Education Centres.
-These nurture teamwork, motivation and pride.
-The boys in Kolkata are also paired with a team of football-mad boys in the UK through a sponsorship scheme.
+CRS has set up football teams for boys in several of the education centres.
+These nurture teamwork, motivation and pride, and the teams enjoy periodic matches against each other.